PranavSriram18/genai_foundations/docs/series/moe.md

 both fishermen to the lake with 10 fish is globally suboptimal (10 fish caught vs 14), but locally optimal for each fisherman (5 fish each vs 4 if they switch), with no incentive (gradient) to switch to the uncovered lake.
-A third fisherman, who starts in a barren lake with no fish (bad expert initialization), starves (zero gradient) rather than switching to the untapped 2nd lake.
+A third fisherman, who starts in a barren lake with no fish (bad expert initialization), starves (zero gradient) rather than switching to the untapped second lake.
 A fourth, who discovers a populated lake with 100 fish, becomes disproportionately wealthy (load imbalance), without any redistributive mechanism (gradients under hard top-k gating creating a "rich get richer" phenomenon).

-These issues make training MoEs tricky, necessitating careful auxiliary losses/regularizers to ensure proper specialization and load balancing, plus monitoring during training to detect and revive dead experts.
-However, we'll see in Part 2 how DV3 was able to dispense with (most of) these auxiliary losses via a novel algorithm.
+These issues make training MoEs tricky, necessitating careful <span class="term">auxiliary losses/ regularizers</span> to ensure proper specialization and load balancing, plus monitoring during training to detect and revive dead experts.
+We'll explore these issues in more depth in Part 2, where we'll also see how DV3 was able to dispense with (most) auxiliary losses via a novel algorithm with interesting geometric and control-theoretic interpretations.

 ---